-Primer-BLAST was used to design forward and reverse primers to amplify selected genomic regions of Adenovirus, CrAssphage, Pepper Mild Mottle Virus, Sapovirus (Sav1, Sav124, and Sav5), Rotavirus, Astrovirus, and Norovirus (GI and GII), and uidA.
-The generated sequences were sent to Integrated DNA Technologies (IDT) to generate the desired g-blocks.
-IDT manufactured all of the reverse and forward primers used for qPCR, as well as some of the probes.
-However, probes Sav124TP, Sav5TP, NSP3-P, AdV-P, PMMV-P, and CrAss-P were manufactured by Life Technologies.
+Table 1 summarizes the primers and probes used in this study.
+Forward and reverse primers described in Table 1 were used in the Primer-BLAST tool to extract gene target regions.
+Extracted regions were then uploaded to the software Geneious to verify oligonucleotide sequences associated to the flanking regions and probe.
+The generated sequences were sent to Integrated DNA Technologies (IDT, Inc., Coralville, Iowa) to generate the desired gBlocks constructs.
+IDT manufactured all the primers used for qPCR, as well as the probes Ast-P, Ring1a.2, and Ring 2.2.
+However, probes Sav124TP, Sav5TP, NSP3-P, AdV-P, PMMV-P, and CrAss-P were manufactured by Life Technologies (Carlsbad, CA, USA).

 Table 1.
-Primers and Probes
+Primers and Probes used in the present study.